Criminalising prayer and parenting?

 Conversion therapy update

-Public concern about plans to ban ‘conversion therapy’ has increased considerably in recent months.
+Public concern about a planned new law on ‘conversion therapy’ continues to grow.
 Much of the opposition stems from the serious lack of clarity about what is to be outlawed.

 Conversion therapy is a deliberately broad term chosen by LGBT activists.
 There may be quack therapists – and sadly, even some church leaders – who exploit people and use abusive practices.
 Of course, verbal and physical abuse is illegal already.
 But activists want a ban to reach into churches and use the criminal law to force Christians to endorse LGBT theology.